You heard us right. What’s the deal with boxed wine?

 We all know the debate, may have even googled it at some point.

 ‘Is boxed wine any good?’ or ‘Does boxed wine have quality?’

 There seems to be such a stigma around wine that comes out of a box.
 Almost like it isn’t even real wine at all.

 Obviously, it may not be a one-hundred-dollar bottle of the best quality Oregon Pinot Noir.
 But you best believe that it deserves more recognition than a five-year-old’s juice box.

-We have reason to believe that boxed wine is not only passable, but it can even be better quality than the stuff that you can find in a bottle.
+We have reason to believe that wine boxes are not only passable, but can even be better quality than the stuff that you find in a bottle.

 Ya we know skeptics are going to claim nothing is as good as the stuff that comes out of a bottle.
 But remember, we’re not drinking the bottle!